DrieStone/TeslaData-Widget/README.md

 v0.6 initial release added to GitHub
 v0.7 added custom bolt icon for charging so I could add a stroke, changed charging color.
 Adjusted 3D styling, added time since last communication with the car.
 v0.8 added color coded snowflake to show if we're heating or cooling.
 Added target temperature to display when preheating/cooling.
 Added charging icon to show when the charger is connected (but not currently charging).
 Added metric range display (untested).
 Added internal temperature showing faded when the data is more than 2 hours old (since the internal temp is probably invalid).
+Added usable vs. total charge (for colder weather).